kadaster-labs/sensrnet-sync/README.md

 # SensrNet Sync Application

 This is the sync component for the SensRNet application.
 It features a NestJS API and makes use of HyperLedger Fabric.

+For more information see our [documentation](https://github.com/kadaster-labs/sensrnet-home/blob/master/docs/Architecture.md#component-sync) (and especially details about [HyperLedger Fabric](https://github.com/kadaster-labs/sensrnet-home/blob/master/docs/SyncFabricEN.md)).

+## Architecture

+Modules:

+- **bridge** > the synchronization API to communicate with the eventstore.
+- **fabric** > the Hyperledger Fabric code for synchronization.

 ## Getting Started